dabarreto/excel-kickstarter-analysis/README.md

-# kickstarter-analysis
+# Kickstarting with Excel

+## Overview of Project

-## Performing analysis in Excel on Kickstarter data to uncover trends.
+### Purpose: Performing analysis in Excel on Kickstarter data to uncover trends.

-In this repository you will find the following material:
-* data-1-1-3-StarterBook file:
-Excel working file that contains exercises of practice from the lessons in canvas.
-* Challenge Deliverables:\
+## Analysis and Challenges

-Deliverable 1: Outcomes Based on Launch Date Chart\
+### Analysis of Outcomes Based on Launch Date

-Deliverable 2: Outcomes Based on Goals Chart\
+### Analysis of Outcomes Based on Goals

-Deliverable 3: A written analysis of the results (README.md)
+### Challenges and Difficulties Encountered

+## Results

+- What are two conclusions you can draw about the Outcomes based on Launch Date?

+- What can you conclude about the Outcomes based on Goals?

+- What are some limitations of this dataset?

+- What are some other possible tables and/or graphs that we could create?

 Created by: Ana Daniela Barreto Rodriguez.\